MontoyaAndres/ciblog/README.md

 ### Error can not upload an image.

 ```
-- Getting in to the apache conteiner with:
+- Getting in to the apache container with:
 sudo docker-compose exec apache bash

 - Then, execute within /var/www/html/ciblog/assets/images/